 Some features you will want to consider when choosing a platform include:

 Trading fees: Day trading will rack up the commissions and fees you pay.
-Find a broker that offers competitive fees so you don’t end up losing all your gains in fees.
+Find a broker that offers competitive fees, so you don’t lose all your gains in fees.